UnbendableStraw/homepod-restore/README.md

 If the restore is unsuccessful, try again from Restore Step 1.
 Usually though, errors are caused by faulty hardware, bad connection to the HomePod, or you didn't do something right.

 * If you get an ERROR: about `Unable to get SHSH blobs for this device` or `This device isn't eligible` or `Unable to send iBEC to device`, you are likely using the wrong version of idevicerestore or an unsigned .ipsw.
-Try redownloading or rebuilding the .ipsw, and installing the specific version of idevicerestore mentioned in Prerequisite Step 4.
+Try redownloading or rebuilding your .ipsw, and installing the specific version of idevicerestore mentioned in Prerequisite Step 4.
 * Is your HomePod upside down while attempting all of this?
 * Did you connect the HomePod's USB first, then connect power to HomePod?
 * Did you run `gaster pwn`, then `gaster reset`, then `idevicerestore -d -e YOUR.ipsw` all while your HomePod was connected, on, and upside down?
 * Restart your computer and try again from Restore Step 1.
 * If you get an `Unable to restore device` error because of `failure when attempting to flash the nitrogen firmware`, try again from step 1 and it should work.
-* If you consistently get `Possibly invalid iBec` error, or `Waiting on NAND` during restore, it's probably hardware failure (bga / nand)
+* If you consistently get `Possibly invalid iBec` error, or `Waiting on NAND` during restore, it's probably hardware failure (nand / bga)
-* Basically, it _should_ restore successfully if it's purely a software brick, and your connection and cables to the HomePod are good enough.
+* If you are not able to `gaster pwn` your HomePod, it's likely a hardware failure or bad USB connection.
-* If you arent able to get a USB commection to your HomePod, look for any balled-up bits of the black adhesive keeping your adapter from sitting flush.
-You may need to clean all the adhesive off the bottom of your HomePod, to allow the adapter to make closer contact.
+* Basically, it _should_ restore successfully if it's purely a software brick, and your connection to the HomePod is good.

 * You may see many repeating timeout messages like so:
 >